 Employee recognition can be a powerful force for good in any workplace.
-At its most effective, employee recognition leads to increased engagement, productivity, morale, sense of purpose, and retention.
+At its most effective, different types of employee recognition lead to increased engagement, productivity, morale, sense of purpose, and retention.

 But without a recognition framework or system in place, it can be tricky to craft meaningful and consistent appreciation.
 Ultimately, you’ll want to create a program that addresses your organization’s needs while tailoring your recognition to each individual you’re celebrating.